ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 This learning path demonstrates how to employ Arm64EC to port a complete application consisting of the main application and dependencies, including separate dynamic link libraries (DLLs).
 Namely, you will build a Qt-based Python application with two C/C++-based DLL dependencies.
 This architecture mimics a typical scenario of using Python and Qt for rapid UI prototyping and DLLs for computation-intense work.
 The Python application demonstrates an alternative way of building a UI for C/C++ based DLL dependencies since native C/C++ dependencies are typical in the Python ecosystem and may not offer native builds yet.
 However, you could still use Qt-based C/C++ UI.

 ## Before you begin
-To follow this learning path, ensure you have the following:
+To follow this learning path:

-1. Visual Studio 2022 with Arm64 build tools.
-Install these as explained in this [installation guide](https://developer.arm.com/documentation/102528/0100/Install-Visual-Studio)
+1. Install [Visual Studio 2022 or higher](/install-guides/vs-woa) with Arm64 build tools.
-2. Python installed on your machine.
-This demonstration uses Python version 3.11.3.
+2. Install [Python](/install-guides/py-woa) on your machine.
+In this learning path, Python version 3.11.3 was used.

-For a detailed view of the tutorial, review the complete project code [here](https://github.com/dawidborycki/ARM64EC.Porting).
+The complete project code used in this learning path is hsoted [here](https://github.com/dawidborycki/ARM64EC.Porting).

 ## Project Setup
 To set up the project, start by creating the dependencies (the DLLs).
-This demonstration uses CMake in Visual Studio 2022 to create the base project for your dependencies.
+TIn this example you will use CMake in Visual Studio 2022 to create the base project for your dependencies.
 You can also use MS Build/Visual C++ project templates to compile to Arm64EC by adding the architecture to your build configuration.
 To access CMake, click click Create a new project, and look for CMake Project in the window that appears.

 ![fig1](figures/01.png)